Review and road test of the Dacia Sandero

 Cost of Ownership

 Expect a decent step forward in efficiency figures, thanks to this third generation Sandero model's more modern engines and lighter, more sophisticated CMF-B platform.
 Let's get to the WLTP figures.
-The base SCe 65 normally aspirated petrol variant gets up towards 50mpg on the combined cycle and under 120g/km of CO2.
-But the three cylinder turbo 1.0-litre TCe 90 turbo unit we think you'll prefer should better those figures by about 10%.
+The base SCe 65 normally aspirated petrol variant manages 53.3mpg on the combined cycle and 120g/km of CO2.
+The three cylinder turbo 1.0-litre Tce 90 turbo unit we think you'll prefer can duplicate those figures.
 You still won't get quite as good showing as you would from a pricier mainstream supermini, but there's no doubt that Dacia has considerably closed the previous gap in efficiency that existed compared to the mainstream market.
-And it's useful to have the rare option of LPG power for the TCe 90 engine, should you be prepared to consider it.
+And it's useful to have the rare option of LPG power for the Tce 90 engine, should you be prepared to consider it.

 On to the warranty.
 Dacia offers an industry standard 3-year/60,000 miles guarantee from the showroom, backed by three years or 60,000 miles of roadside assistance.
 For a little more, you can extend the cover by two years or you can up the period covered to a Kia-equalling 7 years and 100,000 miles.
 Service intervals are every year or every 12,000 miles and since most Renault dealers look after Dacias too, you shouldn't be too far from a specialist workshop.
 It also helps that there's a timing chain that'll last as long as the engine.
 Dacia offers a choice of pre-paid servicing schemes covering you for either two years and 24,000 miles or three years and 36,000 miles.